caplogic/Mappedbus/README.md

 **Implementation**

-Here's how MappedBus guarantees that records can be written by multiple processes in order to the file.
+Here's how MappedBus guarantees that records can be written by multiple processes in the correct order.

 The first eight bytes of the file make up a field called the limit.
 This field specifies how much data has actually been written to the file.
 The readers will poll the limit field (using volatile) to see whether there's a new record to be read.